Hindustan FC: Rivalries

-Hindustan FC have nurtured rivalries with other Delhi based clubs, predominantly with Garhwal, Simla Youngs, Indian Air Force, New Delhi Heroes and Sudeva Moonlight (now 'Sudeva Delhi').
+Hindustan FC has nurtured rivalries with other Delhi based clubs, predominantly with Garhwal, Simla Youngs, Indian Air Force, New Delhi Heroes and Sudeva Moonlight (now 'Sudeva Delhi').
 Besides the state league, they faced some more rivals in the prestigious Durand Cup, the oldest existing club football tournament in Asia and third oldest in the world.

 Kit manufacturers and shirt sponsors

 Women's team

 On 29 November 2012, Hindustan FC launched its women's team with the unveiling of team jersey.
 At a press conference, Hindustan president Sushil Pandit said that the decision to launch the team was in line with the club philosophy to support women's football.

 The women's team competes in the Delhi Women's Football League, organised by Football Delhi.
 Its U17 women's team has been participating in the Khelo India Women's League since 2019.

-Youth football
+Youth & academy

-In 2013, Hindustan FC launched its U19 team to participate in the Elite League (India).
+Hindustan FC ran U-13, U-15 and U-17 level teams and academies, which were based at the Thygaraja Stadium.
+In 2013, the club launched its U19 team to participate in the Elite League (India).
 The U19 team was from Delhi zone and first participated in the 2014–15 I-League U19 season (group D – rest of India), and reached the final round.

+The club also established an academy, named Hindustan Football Academy.
+They also organize an youth football tournament yearly in Delhi, known as Hind Kishore School Tournament.